Wuhan: Detroit of the East gives green light to Renault

 RIVAL AUTO CITIES

-Wuhan has already successfully attracted General Motors Co (GM.N) and its Chinese partner SAIC Motor Group (600104.SS).
+Wuhan has already successfully attracted General Motors Co and its Chinese partner SAIC Motor Group.
 Earlier this year, the companies started building an assembly plant in the city capable of producing 300,000 cars a year when production starts in 2015.
 They are also building an engine plant.

 Wuhan government officials say GM's long-term blueprint for its Wuhan assembly plant includes an option of adding another assembly line to double its overall annual capacity to 600,000 cars.